 Does it seem believable that legal sales of recreational and medical marijuana were around $6.7 billion in 2016 alone, with that number only continuing to rise as more and more states agree to legalize cannabis?

-We are here to explain that this statistic in fact, is 100% true, yet still those that own and run both recreational shops and medical marijuana dispensaries face many challenges because of a refusal of major banks, as well as the federal government when it comes to financial cooperation.
-Because cannabis is a controlled substance on a federal level, many financial organisations treat legal businesses selling marijuana products as criminals, denying them financial support, as well as a way to safely store their profits.
+We are here to explain that this statistic is in fact 100% true, yet still those that own and run both recreational shops and medical marijuana dispensaries face many challenges because of a refusal of major banks – as well as the federal government – to cooperate financially.
+Because cannabis is a controlled substance on a federal level, many financial organisations treat legal businesses selling marijuana products as criminals, denying them financial support and making it extremely difficult to safeguard their profits.

 Furthermore, many dispensaries must run cash only businesses, which can lead to a vast increase in dangerous and frustrating circumstances, which will be discussed in further detail later in this article.
-There are some ways to maneuver around current laws, methods that are not only legal, but also in benefit of the owner/operator of the dispensary or online shop.
-These alternative solutions are often referred to as cannabis payment processing solutions, but there are some details to observe when choosing the right one for you and your business.
+There are some ways, however, to maneuver around current laws using legal methods that can dramatically benefit the owner/operator of the dispensary or online shop.
+These alternative solutions are often referred to as cannabis payment processing solutions, but there are a few details you need to observe when choosing the right one for you and your business.

-Keep reading to learn 5 brilliant tips about choosing a cannabis payment processing solution or jump to the bottom of this article and find out who is the BEST marijuana merchant service provider of 2017.
+Keep reading to learn 5 brilliant tips about choosing a cannabis payment processing solution, or jump to the bottom of this article and find out who is the BEST marijuana merchant service provider of 2018.

 Cannabis Payment Processing Current Laws

-Although progress is developing and the numbers are always fluctuating, as of 2017, only around 300 of the 11,000 operational banks will comply with legal marijuana companies or vendors.
+Although progress is developing and the numbers are always fluctuating, as of 2017 only around 300 of the 11,000 operational banks in the U.S. will comply with legal marijuana companies or vendors.
 300 may seem like a grand and fair number, but these acceptant institutions very often require extra fees or further efforts on the vendor’s side, in order to agree with supporting the company and its decisions.

-In fact, JP Morgan and Chase and Bank of America have both stated a clear refusal of having any associations with any company or person involved in the marijuana industry, because they can produce enough profit by other means.
+In fact, both JP Morgan & Chase and Bank of America have stated a clear refusal of having any associations with any company or person involved in the marijuana industry, because they can produce enough profit by other means.

 Why Large Banks Won’t Process Marijuana

-This, of course, is the personal choice of each banking institution, but it does not make their actions any more fair to the sometimes small business owners across the country that are doing everything they can to run a fully compliant, 100% legal marijuana operation.
+This, of course, is the personal choice of each banking institution, but it certainly doesn’t make their actions fair to the many small business owners across the country that are doing everything they can to run a fully compliant, 100% legal marijuana operation.

 Businesses Are Forced to Work Cash Only (Implications)

-For the majority of marijuana business owners, running a cash business is their main option, and even if this solution might not sound so awful, there can be sometimes dangerous implications when all of your profits are being collected with digitally untraceable papers.
-Many credit card/debit card operating systems won’t even allow a cannabis vendor to set up a payment marijuana processing system under their bank, so as profits rank in higher, the cash register becomes more full.
-Having plenty of income and tangible cash on hand is usually a great thing, right?
-Not if you are netting hundreds of thousands of dollars, with no where safe to store it.
+For the majority of marijuana business owners, running a cash business is really their best (and sometimes only) option.
+But even if this solution might not sound so awful, there are always potential dangers involved when your revenue and profits are collected with digitally untraceable papers.
+Many credit and debit card operating systems won’t even allow a cannabis vendor to set up a marijuana payment processing system under their bank, so as profits rank in higher, the cash register becomes fuller and fuller.
+Having plenty of income and tangible cash on hand is usually a great thing, but not if you are netting hundreds of thousands of dollars with nowhere safe to store it.

-If the Federal Government would allow banks and financial institutions to cooperate with cannabis vendors and companies, it would actually deter away some crime from areas where the dispensaries are located.
-With less cash equals a lowered risk for theft or robbery, which can sometimes turn out to be a violent, frightening occurrence.
-Legalization of marijuana, has already done wonders for pushing weed out of the black market’s hands, helping to lower crime in that aspect, so why not support legality on the financial side and continue to lessen the incentive for criminals to have an easy access way to commit crimes.
+Legalization of marijuana has already done wonders for pushing weed out of the black market’s hands, which has helped to lower crime in that aspect.
+So why not support legality on the financial side of things and continue to lessen the incentive for criminals to have easy access for committing armed burglary?

 Marijuana Payment Solutions Are On the Rise

-Marijuana payment solutions are on the rise, because cannabis companies are looking for legal methods to get around the strict banking laws so that they do not have to store their profits in cash, which of course is thoroughly explained above.
+Marijuana payment solutions are on the rise, because cannabis companies are looking for legal methods to get around the strict banking laws so they don’t have to store their profits in cash (the dangers of which are thoroughly explained above).

 Marijuana payment solutions are not only legal and safe, but also can prove to be quite inexpensive, and in the end profitable.
-There are numerous solutions available on the internet, and can be found using a simple google search, but as with most areas where money is involved, not every company offering “fair services” should be trusted.
-In order to make your experience with a cannabis payment processing provider friendly and simple, we have generated 5 valuable and knowledgeable tips to make the choice and transaction a breeze.
+There are numerous solutions available on the internet, most of which can be found using a simple Google search.
+But as with any area where money is involved, not every company offering “fair services” should be trusted — especially online.

 5 Tips When Looking for a Marijuana Payment Solution

-1. Ensure your Payment Processing Company Understands the Complicated Jargon.
+1. Ensure your Payment Processing Company Understands the Complicated Legal Jargon

-To process marijuana requires experience and a deep familiarity with FinCEN, BSA, DOJ, CSA and the Cole Amendment as they apply to different financial institutions.
-It’s important that your payment processing company understands the legal structure of the cannabis industry and more important, knows how to deal with unpleasant situations where legal authorities suspect suspicious activity on your account and may try to freeze your money.
+To process marijuana requires experience and a deep familiarity with FinCEN, BSA, DOJ, CSA and the Cole Amendment, as they apply to different financial institutions.
+It’s important that your payment processing company understands the legal structure of the cannabis industry, and more importantly, knows how to deal with unpleasant situations where legal authorities suspect suspicious activity on your account and may try to freeze your money.

-Tip – Look for a provider that understands all legal aspects and will always give you quick access to your money.
-Its important to use a proprietary gateway that ensures that its credit card processing is stable, secure and uninterrupted.
-Furthermore make sure they accept Visa, MasterCard, Amex and Discover, and have no a Visa card with no limit.
+Summary: Look for a provider that understands all legal aspects and will always give you quick access to your money.
+It’s important to use a proprietary gateway that ensures credit card processing is stable, secure, and uninterrupted.
+Furthermore, make sure that the processor accepts Visa, MasterCard, Amex and Discover.

 2. Look for a Company that Offers Variety

-Tip – Your Cannabis processing solution should have a well designed system that aims to address issues within the cannabis industry and is compliant with federal and local regulations and laws.
-Make sure the company can provide a merchant account for any cannabis related business including, eCommerce, CBD and cannabis paraphernalia.
+Summary: Your Cannabis processing solution should have a well-designed system that aims to address issues within the cannabis industry, and is also compliant with federal and local regulations and laws.
+Make sure the company can provide a merchant account for any cannabis-related business, including eCommerce, CBD products, and cannabis paraphernalia.